chrometoasters/ct-jquery-plugin/README.md

     1. Replace `EMAIL` with your email address
     1. Replace `FIRSTNAME` with your first name
     1. Replace `LASTNAME` with your last name
+1. Save all files
+1. Rename any files that use `PLUGIN_NAME` in the file nane

 ### Dependencies